teuben/nemo-lesson/_episodes/03-install.md

 questions:
 - "How do I install NEMO (can be skipped)"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Installing NEMO"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Installing NEMO"
+- "Updating NEMO"
 ---